zguydev/openapi-filter/README.md

     - User
     - Error
   securitySchemes:
-    - bearerAuth
+    - petstore_auth
-  # Components not listed (and not referenced) will be removed.
+  # Components not listed (that are not referenced from kept paths) will be removed.
 ```

 ## Examples